All posts by Allyson Locke, M.S., OTR/L

 When discussing the pros and cons of each of these measures a few common themes emerged:

-• The Print Tool provides detailed information about a student’s physical approach to handwriting but can be time consuming to administer and score.
+• The Print Tool provides detailed information about a student’s physical approach to handwriting, but it can be time-consuming to administer and score.

 • It is difficult to gain reliable information when a student does not yet know the alphabet.